molson504x/molson504x.github.io/_posts/Creating-A-Kubernetes-Operator-In-Dotnet.md

 * **Status** - specifies the status fields used by the operator, if any.
 * **`CustomKubernetesEntity` Implementation** - Defines the actual entity.
 Generally this will be an empty class.

-Additionally, I generally will define what I want my CRD to look like down below my entity in a comment just as a reference.
-My empty Entity class looks like this:
+Additionally, I've defined what the CRD should look like down below my entity in a comment just as a reference - this will help create the `EntitySpec` class.

 ``` cs
 public class UbuntuV1Alpha1Entity:CustomKubernetesEntity<UbuntuV1Alpha1Entity.EntitySpec, UbuntuV1Alpha1Entity.EntityStatus>